-Boundary Survey - The purpose of this survey is to establish or document the
+Boundary Survey - The purpose of this survey is to establish or document

-Internal improvements may be omitted depending on the required use of the survey
+the land.
+Internal improvements may be omitted depending on the required

-and needs of the client.
-Sometimes called "Mortgage Surveys" when required by a
+use of the survey and needs of the client.
+Sometimes called "Mortgage

-bank for mortgage loans.
+Surveys" when required by a bank for mortgage loans.

 Topographic Survey - The location of existing features in a specified area to